IHE/ITI.Finance/input/pagecontent/volume-1.md

 1. An eligibility response is sent from the FIS to the POS.
 1. The doctor and the patient agree on the further treatment based on the eligibility response.

-##### XX.4.2.3.2 Check Coverage Process Flow
+##### XX.4.2.2.2 Check Coverage Process Flow

-* PoS - The point of service system is a Beneficiary Requestor that captures a patient clinical encounter.
+* PoS - The point of service system is a Coverage Requestor that captures a patient clinical encounter.
-* FIS - Financing and Insurance System is a Beneficiary Manager that manages data on beneficiaries and their coverage.
+* FIS - Financing and Insurance System is a Claims Manager that manages data on beneficiaries and their coverage.

 <figure>
-{%include usecase3-processflow.svg%}
+{%include usecase2-processflow.svg%}
-<figcaption><b>Figure XX.4.2.3.2-1: Check Coverage Process Flow in Profile FAIS</b></figcaption>
+<figcaption><b>Figure XX.4.2.2.2-1: Check Coverage Process Flow in Profile FAIS</b></figcaption>
 </figure>
 <br clear="all">

-#### XX.4.2.4 Use Case \#4: File a Claim
+#### XX.4.2.3 Use Case \#3: File a Claim

 A patient was treated in the hospital and the hospital requests reimbursement of the incurred costs.

-##### XX.4.2.4.1 File a Claim Use Case Description
+##### XX.4.2.3.1 File a Claim Use Case Description

 Claiming: a PoS system (e.g. Hospital) sends a request for reimbursement of costs incurred for a certain treatment to the FIS